A topic from the subject of Kinetics in Chemistry.

 2. Add 1 g of yeast to the beaker containing hydrogen peroxide.

-3. Insert a thermometer into each beaker and stir.
+3. Insert a thermometer into each beaker.

 4. Record the initial temperature of both beakers.